 The significance of these issues has been recognized by international bodies, most notably the World Commission on Environment and Development, in its 1987 report Our Common Future.
-81 In addition, the United States National Research Council in its 1990 publication Alternative Agriculture, and the Science Council of Canada in its work on sustainable agriculture in Canada the early 1990's, 82 both identified serious environmental and economic problems with industrial agricultural practices.
-In response, governments in North America and Western Europe, have indicated their intentions to incorporate the principle of "sustainability" into their agricultural policies.
+68 The United States National Research Council in its 1990 publication Alternative Agriculture, and the Science Council of Canada in its work on sustainable agriculture in Canada the early 1990's, 69 also both identified serious environmental and economic problems with industrial agricultural practices.
+In response governments in North America and Western Europe, have indicated their intention to incorporate the principle of "sustainability" into their agricultural policies.

-2) A Framework for Evaluating Responses to the Challenge of Environmentally Sustainable Agriculture
+ii) A Framework for Evaluating Responses to the Challenge of Environmentally Sustainable Agriculture

 Notwithstanding the broad acknowledgement of the importance of the principle of sustainability in agriculture, there is a diversity of opinion regarding how this principle ought to be translated into reality.
-The possibilities range from adjustments and refinements to conventional agricultural practices to reduce their immediate environmental impacts, to deeper efforts to redesign the agricultural production processes for environmental sustainability.
+The possibilities range from adjustments and refinements to conventional agricultural practices to reduce their immediate environmental impacts, to deeper efforts to redesign the agricultural production process for environmental sustainability.

-In assessing these options it is critical to distinguish between those which merely address symptoms of deeper environmental and economic problems in Canadian agriculture, and those which attempt to deal with the direct causes of these problems.
-The situation is analogous to the distinction often made in the context of industrial pollution, between pollution control responses, which accept the structure of the production process and associated generation of pollutants as givens, and then attempt to reduce their environmental effects at the "end of pipe," and the pollution prevention model.
-The pollution prevention approach seeks to reduce or avoid the creation of pollutants by economic activities, from the outset.
-83

-The pollution control approach is associated with high costs and limited environmental effectiveness.
-The result of end-of-pipe solutions is often to transfer pollutants between media, rather than eliminating them.
+In assessing these options it is critical to distinguish between those options which merely address symptoms of deeper environmental and economic problems in Canadian agriculture, and those which attempt to deal with the causes of these problems directly.
+The situation is analogous to the distinction which is often made in the context of industrial pollution between pollution control responses, which accept the generation of pollutants as a given, and then attempt to reduce their environmental effects at the "end of pipe," and the pollution prevention model.
+The pollution prevention approach seeks to reduce or avoid the creation of pollutants by economic activities from the outset.70 to transfer pollutants between media, rather than eliminating them.
 In the end, the outcome is usually to reproduce the same problem in a different form.
-The pollution prevention model, alternatively, eliminates pollutants by preventing their creation at source, through changes in existing industrial processes.
-In addition to being much more effective from an environmental perspective, the adoption of pollution prevention techniques often produces a positive return on investment for the firm in question.
-Translating the principles of environmental sustainabilty into reality in the agricultural sector will require that we follow the pollution prevention model of re-evaluating the structure of agricultural production and not simply responding to its most obvious environmental impacts.
+The pollution prevention model, alternatively, eliminates pollutants by preventing their creation at source, through changes in industrial processes.
+In addition to being much more effective from an environmental perspective, the adoption of pollution prevention techniques often produces a positive return on investment for the firm in question.71 a) Reactive Responses